juniper-wright/UtopianEngine/README.md

 	* SaveState - Save a user's position, score, inventory, roomstates
 	* LoadState - Load a state saved with the above
 	* ✔ LoadGame - LOAD A NEW GAME.
 Basically, I put this in for episodic gaming.
 More on this later.
 	* ✔ QuitGame - Ends the game.
 Used to denote winning or losing, or just quitting.
-The Utopian Engine does not discriminate.
+The Engine does not discriminate.
 	* ✔ Inventory - Prints the user's inventory.
-If the user inputs "inv" or "inventory" at any time, this happens, but game developers can add it to another event if they'd like.
 * JAVASCRIPT!
 Yes, the Utopian Engine supports JavaScript, and makes the user's input available to JavaScript for dynamic event-handling.
 With a bit of finagling, it is possible to make an RPG.
 * Two-dimensional array of Rooms, each of which can be completely independent of one another, or modify one another
 * Each Room has a list of Roomstates - when certain actions happen, developers can script the rooms to change, subtly or otherwise.
 Basically everything changes about the room when its state changes.